 Skip to main content

-The Department works towards building partnerships with the university community to provide a safe environment to achieve our academic mission.
-We are proud to be a part of a dynamic university in a growing region.
+The WCU Police Department provides a full range of law enforcement services for the university community.
+WCU PD works towards building partnerships with the university community to provide a safe environment to achieve our academic mission.

 Mission and Vision